Jwhiles/CV/README.md

 ### Developer - Founders and Coders
 __October 2016 - February 2017__

-During this this highly selective intensive web development bootcamp I learnt the fundamentals of working as a software developer by creating a series of projects as part of agile teams.
+During this highly selective, intensive web development bootcamp I learnt the fundamentals of working as a software developer by creating a series of projects as part of agile teams.
 Working across the stack from front ends to SQL databases I created  applications ranging from search auto-completes, to minimal viable